mirza-organization/teek-it-backend-abd/readme.md

 https://docs.meilisearch.com/learn/getting_started/quick_start.html#setup-and-installation

 Goto the reference Doc & jump to the Local installation section.
 From there you can select the method of installation according to your own OS.
 After downloading meilisearch pkg just run it & see if it's working or not.
-Defautl port for meilisearch is localhost:7700
+Default port for meilisearch is localhost:7700

 How To Install On Production:
 Reference: